The Steak & Ale Club

 In line with the latest Government recommendations meetings of the Steak & Ale Club have been suspended until further notice.

 A few years ago a group of five men from DBC went on a day out to visit a former nuclear bunker and explore an underground factory site somewhere near Kidderminster.

 The sudden discovery of a shared enthusiasm for things of a nerdy disposition and the enjoyment of the time spent together, soon led to the church signing up to host men's breakfasts as part of a national promotion by the Baptist Men's Movement.

 With the emphasis on a hearty cooked breakfast – lovingly prepared by the women of the church – and a five-minute talk to finish, these quickly attracted a wide audience of church members and friends from outside the church.

 The desire to be together stepped up another gear early in 2009 when a sign was spotted outside an award-winning pub in Rugby announcing the launch of a Tuesday evening promotion of Boozy Bangers, combining the pub's real ale reputation with a new offering of bangers and mash.

 This mix of refreshment and inspiring conversation quickly became established on the DBC calendar as another social event open not just to church members but friends and family too.

-So now the very informal Steak & Ale Club gathers, usually on the second Tuesday of the month, to eat steak (other options are available), drink real ale (again, other options are available) and chat (the options are almost endless).
+So now the very informal Steak & Ale Club gathers, usually on the second Tuesday of every odd month, to eat steak (other options are available), drink real ale (again, other options are available) and chat (the options are almost endless).

 There are no subscription fees, you don't have to attend DBC to come along but we do have to have a vague idea of numbers to book the table.
 The bill is then split between those who make it along.
 So keep an eye out on the notice sheet for our next meeting and come along too!
 Contact for further information.